Chloe Scheer: AFL Women's career

 Scheer was supposed to be drafted in the 2017 AFL Women's draft, but ruptured her left anterior cruciate ligament late in the season.
 Following rehabilitation, she was drafted by Adelaide with their third selection and thirty-seventh overall in the 2018 AFL Women's draft.
 She made her debut in the one point loss to the Western Bulldogs at Norwood Oval in the opening round of the 2019 season.
 In round 5 of the season, she was nominated for the 2019 AFL Women's Rising Star award.
 Scheer played in the 2019 AFL Women's Grand Final, in which Adelaide claimed their second premiership.
 During the match, she suffered another anterior cruciate ligament injury, this time to her right knee.
 Following the 2019 season, Adelaide re-signed Scheer on a two-year contract.

 It was revealed that Scheer could move to in the wake of the 2021 AFL Women's season.
 She officially requested a trade on 29 May 2021.
 Scheer was traded to at the conclusion of the 2021 AFL Women's season.

 In season 7, Scheer made the All-Australian team and won Mark of the Year for her spectacular mark against in round 4.

 She unfortunately has not played football since 2023 with a toe injury keeping her on the sidelines at Geelong.

 Personal life

 Scheer was born in Gawler, South Australia and went to school at Gawler and District College.
-Her older sister Abbey plays football for Payneham Norwood Union Football Club.
+Her older sister Abbey plays football for Angle Vale Football Club.